cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 Single sequence prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-To make a secondary structure prediction with GOR, run the following.
-In this command line SSP is a hard coded mode.
-It prompts the computation of predicted secondary structures.
-Used this way, the method will produce for each sequence a secondary prediction file (<sequence_name>.ssp).
-GOR is a single sequence with a relatively low accuracy.
-It is possible to increase the accuracy by coupling BLAST and GOR (command 2).
+To make a secondary structure prediction T-Coffee used the GOR software.
+In the command line **-template_file=SSP** is a hard coded mode which prompts the computation of predicted secondary structures.
+Used this way, the method will produce for each sequence a secondary prediction file (``<sequence_name>.ssp``).
+GOR run on single sequences with a relatively low accuracy, which can be increased by coupling it with BLAST (command 2).
 When doing so, the predictions for each sequence are obtained by averaging the GOR predictions on every homologue as reported by a BLAST against nr.
-By default the BLAST is done remotely at the NCBI using the blastpgp web service of the EBI.
+By default the BLAST is done remotely at the NCBI using the BLASTPGP web service of the EBI.
 Transmembrane structures can also be carried out simply, or following the same previous strategy (command 3 and 4).

 ::